 Once your Mac has been prepped and ready, you can start to work your way down the list to see which solution works for you.

-Fix #1: Update Your Minecraft Game.
+Fix #1: Update Your Minecraft App.

 Fix #2: Update Your Java Installation.

 One of the common causes of Minecraft crashing on startup issue is an outdated Java installation.
 Having an updated Java is important, particularly for those playing the Java Edition of the game.
 It is also crucial that you install the Java version that is suitable for your macOS version.
 Install the 32-bit Java for the older macOS version and the 64-bit Java for Catalina and other recent macOS versions.
-If you don’t want the hassle of looking for the compatible software for your game, you can use a driver updater instead.
+If you don’t want the hassle of looking for the compatible software for your app, you can use a driver updater instead.

 Keep in mind that starting from Minecraft 1.12, Minecraft will need Java 8 to run.
-If you don’t have Java 8 or you don’t know what Java version you have installed on your Mac, you don’t have to worry because the installer comes with its own Java version by default.
+If you don’t have it or you don’t know what Java version you have installed on your Mac, you don’t have to worry because the installer comes with its own Java version by default.
 Just make sure to uninstall your current Java installation to avoid conflicts because of multiple Java installations.